 John Piper describes the Philippians passage as a series of descending steps.
 Even though he was with God and was God in heaven, he came down to earth and refused to use his equality with God as grounds for getting anything for himself.
 Though he is a king, he chose to lower himself, taking the form of a servant.

 Though he had all the wealth of heaven, the Bible says he became poor to make us rich.
 Jesus had all the glory of heaven, yet in his love for us, he made a selfless choice.

 He emptied himself to live in flesh, “made in the likeness of men,” so he could conquer the power of death over us and be our high priest.
-And finding himself in the form of man, he humbled himself, in complete obedience to the Father.
+And finding himself in the form of man, though he is God, he humbled himself, in complete obedience to the Father.

 But the lengths Jesus went to in order to rescue us and give us the gift of abundant life didn’t stop there.

 Though Jesus never sinned, he knew what it was to be tempted by it.
 He learned what it was to suffer in it.
 And then he died in flesh like we do, so we would never experience the punishment our sin deserves.

 Then he laid down his life as a ransom

 He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.